The question was:

 1. Look around and identify inefficiencies.

-Provide insightful suggestions for improving current practices, processes, artifacts and offer willingness to work on them.
-Back your suggestions with some kind of proof (case study, industry findings, etc) and you are likely to be given go ahead.
+Provide insightful suggestions for improving current practices, processes, artifacts and offer a willingness to work on them.
+Back your suggestions with some kind of proof (case study, industry findings, etc) and you are likely to be given go-ahead.

-2. Praise good work done by others (including your manager’s) publicly.
+2. Praise good work done by others (including your manager) publicly.

-Human beings are built to reciprocate – soon enough people will see your good work and appreciate.
+Human beings are built to reciprocate – soon enough people will see your good work and appreciate it.

 3. Be seen as a giver in the organization.

 Genuinely help others – peers, subordinates, and even higher-ups (that VP you bumped into during coffee break might need help for his new proposal similar to one of your projects).
 Good deeds pay off at unexpected times.
 But do not do them with an expectation of returns.

 Lastly, no matter how true you are to your role there will be situations that will not be to your liking.
 Jennifer Winter in one of her articles featured in Huffington Post shares a couple of good examples from her own experience (I’m sure it will resonate well with all of us 🙂 ) and offers tips to get recognition at workplace.

 Hope you will have got a point or two here that you can apply in your own role as a project manager.